DuskNgai/Paper-Notes/Biology/Cryo/cryoEM Concept Check Questions Revised.md

 1. What are the advantages and disadvantages of electrons compared to photons for microscopy?
 Neutrons?

-   > Advantages to photons: shorter wavelengths than visible light, can be focus compare to X-ray.
+   > Advantages to photons: shorter wavelengths than visible light, easier to focus than X-ray.
    >
-   > Disadvantages to photons: damage sample compare to visible light, poor penetration compare to X-ray.
+   > Disadvantages to photons: damaging sample compare to visible light, poor penetration than X-ray.
    >
-   > Advantages to neutrons: easy to produce and focus.
+   > Advantages to neutrons: being easier to produce and focus.
    >
-   > Disadvantages to neutrons: damage sample.
+   > Disadvantages to neutrons: damaging sample.

 2. What structural biological technologies give higher resolution information than cryo-EM, and what kinds of samples and questions can they address?